-Emergency Nursing Internship/Fellowship
+Emergency Nursing Orientation

-The Emergency Department fellowship program provides a basic foundation in the principles of emergency nursing for both the new graduate and the experienced nurse to transition into the emergency department setting.
+The Emergency Department orientation program provides a basic foundation in the principles of emergency nursing for both the new graduate and the experienced nurse to transition into the emergency department setting.
 Emergency nurses provide care for patients across the lifespan who present with both life-threatening and non-critical illnesses and injuries.

 The 10-week program uses a blended learning approach to include online modules, self study, skills stations, case studies, medications, pathways, simulation training, resuscitation management and classroom time to focus on Inova-specific policies.
 Online training, hands-on practice and manipulation of equipment help set the stage for rapid assessment and critical thinking skills.